-- 1. Wood:

-- 2. EIFS; or
+- 1. Wood; - 2.
+EIFS; or

-- 3. Other products that replicate the appearance and durability of the above materials, as approved by the staff.
+- 3. Metal (except corrugated) - 4.
+Other products that replicate the appearance and durability of the above materials, as approved by the staff.

 (D) Exterior Facades

 All facades of a primary building shall incorporate three or more of the following design elements every 40 feet to avoid blank, uninterrupted walls: